-Honors Scholars enter the Program at the lower division, which requires a minimum of twelve hours of freshman/sophomore level honors courses.
-Students wishing to continue in the program must seek admission to the upper division, where nine hours of upper-division honors courses are to be completed.
+Honors Scholars enter the Program at the lower division, which requires a minimum of nine hours of freshman/sophomore level honors courses.
+Students wishing to continue in the program must seek admission to the upper-division, where twelve hours of upper-division honors courses are to be completed.
 Eligibility for consideration to advance to the upper division is contingent upon prior completion of at least nine lower-division honors hours, three additional hours in progress, and an overall GPA of 3.5.
-The qualifying student then provides to the Honors Executive Committee a formal proposal of intention to continue.
-Only after approval to move to the upper division may the scholar begin work on the nine-hour upper-division component.
+The qualifying student then provides to the Honors Committee a formal proposal of intention to continue.
+Only after approval to move to the upper division may the scholar begin work on the upper-division component.
 Students choose to graduate at one of two levels: Presidential Honors (complete 21 honors hours along with an Honors Capstone Project) or University Honors (complete 21 honors hours).
 All courses are designated "Honors" on the transcript.

 Eligibility.
 High school seniors are selected from a large and very well-qualified pool of applicants.
 Transfer students and currently-enrolled JBU students who have enough courses remaining to be taken for the Honors degree may also apply.

 Eligibility for admission is based on SAT/ACT scores and submission of the Honor's application.
-Inquiries concerning the program should be addressed to Dr. Brad Gambill, Director of the Honors Scholars Program, Box 3074, John Brown University, Siloam Springs, AR 72761 or e-mail firstname.lastname@example.org.
+Inquiries concerning the program should be addressed to Dr. Trisha Posey, Director of the Honors Scholars Program, John Brown University, 2000 West University Street, Siloam Springs, AR 72761 or e-mail firstname.lastname@example.org.